Unifying lower bounds for algebraic machines, semantically: Refining the method

 We now consider the system of equations $(E_{i})_{i=1}^{k}$ defined from the path $\seq{e}$ of length $k$ corresponding to a node $n^{\pi}_{\seq{e}}$ of the $k$-th entropic co-tree of $G$.
-This system consists in $k$ equations of degree at most $2$ and containing at most $k+n$ variables, counting the variables $x_1^0,\dots,x_n^0$ corresponding to the initial registers, and adding at most $k$ additional variables since an edge of $\vec{e}$ introduces at most one fresh variable.
-By by Theorem \ref{thm:milnor-ben-or} one obtains that the defined semi-algebraic set has at most $2.3^{2k+n-1}$ connected components.
-Since the number of vertices $n^{\pi}_{\seq{e}}$ is bounded by $2^{h_0([G])}$ by \autoref{prop:entropy-k-cell-h0}, we have that the set $W$ whose membership problem is decided by $G$ has at most $2^{h_0([G])+1}3^{2k+n+1}$ connected components. \end{proof}
+This system consists in $k$ equations of degree at most $\max(2,\rootdegree{G})$ and containing at most $k+n$ variables, counting the variables $x_1^0,\dots,x_n^0$ corresponding to the initial registers, and adding at most $k$ additional variables since an edge of $\vec{e}$ introduces at most one fresh variable.
+Among these equations, at most $k$ are inequalities, since each edge introduces at most one inequation.
+Since the number of vertices $n^{\pi}_{\seq{e}}$ is bounded by $\card{\seqedges{k}{E}}.2^{k.h_0([G])}$ by \cref{prop:entropy-k-cell-h0-edges}, we obtained the stated result in the case $p=1$.

+The case for arbitrary $p$ is then deduced by noticing that each step in the induction would introduce at most $p$ new equations and $p$ new variables.
+The resulting system thus contains at most $pk$ equations of degree at most $\max(2,\rootdegree{G})$ and containing at most $p(k+n)$ variables.\end{proof}

 This theorem extends to the case of general computational graphings by considering the \emph{algebraic degree} of the graphing.